Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Local recomposition in fiber language

 then

-In particular, whenever the geometry of the fibers remains quantitatively controlled on an interval of level values, the condition \(|\nabla\theta|\ge \Gamma(\theta)\) recovers the local uniform regime recorded in Corollary~\ref{cor:wtheta-submersion-uniform}.
-The formulation with \(\Gamma\) makes it possible to design phases whose separation between level sets is adapted to the uniform regime one wishes to obtain. \end{remark}
+In particular, when the geometry of the fibers remains quantitatively controlled on a level interval, the condition \(|\nabla\theta|\ge \Gamma(\theta)\) recovers the local uniform regime of Corollary~\ref{cor:wtheta-submersion-uniform}.
+When \(\Gamma\) is no longer uniformly separated from zero, the splitting

+shows how degeneration in the separation between levels may be reflected in the pushforward density.
+This is the transition toward the critical regime of Section~\ref{sec:fiber-critical-regime}. \end{remark}

-\begin{remark} The design scheme based on $\Gamma$-profiles is not purely formal.
-In broad analytic classes, Łojasiewicz-type inequalities provide precisely quantitative lower bounds for the gradient near critical values; see, for example, \cite{Chill2003,NguyenPham2022}.
-More precisely, if $\theta$ is real-analytic and $x_0$ is a critical point with $t_0=\theta(x_0)$, then there exist a neighborhood of $x_0$, a constant $C>0$, and an exponent $\alpha\in[0,1)$ such that
+\begin{remark}[Analytic source of critical profiles] The design scheme based on profiles \(\Gamma\) has a natural analytic source.
+In broad analytic classes, inequalities of \L{}ojasiewicz type provide quantitative lower bounds for the gradient near critical values; see, for instance, \cite{Chill2003,NguyenPham2022}.
+More precisely, if \(\theta\) is real analytic and \(x_0\) is a critical point with \(t_0=\theta(x_0)\), then there exist a neighborhood of \(x_0\), a constant \(C>0\), and an exponent \(\alpha\in[0,1)\) such that

 In the language of this section, this means that profiles of the form